nim-lang/Nim/doc/intern.md

 "Printf debugging" is still the most appropriate way to debug many problems arising in compiler development.
-The typical usage of breakpoints to debug the code is often less practical, because almost all of the code paths in the compiler will be executed hundreds of times before a particular section of the tested program is reached where the newly developed code must be activated.
+The typical usage of breakpoints to debug the code is often less practical, because almost all code paths in the compiler will be executed hundreds of times before a particular section of the tested program is reached where the newly developed code must be activated.

-To work-around this problem, you'll typically introduce an if statement in the compiler code detecting more precisely the conditions where the tested feature is being used.
+To work around this problem, you'll typically introduce an if statement in the compiler code detecting more precisely the conditions where the tested feature is being used.
 One very common way to achieve this is to use the `mdbg` condition, which will be true only in contexts, processing expressions and statements from